 Formerly named Level 1-Air Emissions, this course is designed to provide insight into the use of ProMax® to calculate air emissions.
 VOC emissions,

-sites, dehydration units, and compressor stations, with particular emphasis on the calculation, reporting, and reduction of VOCs, BTEX, GHGs, NOx, and
+well sites, dehydration units, and compressor stations, with particular emphasis on the calculation, reporting, and reduction of VOCs, BTEX, GHGs, NOx,

 In addition, the basics of process simulation are discussed, along with many of the capabilities and features of the ProMax process simulation software.